-Can I be charged with drug possession in Florida even if the drugs weren’t actually on me?
+You CAN be charged with drug possession in Florida even if the drugs weren’t actually on you, says Drug Defense Lawyer

 Maybe you’re confused why this is even a question - to be charged with drug possession, isn’t the whole point that you have drugs on you?
 Well, not exactly.